 FOSTER, E., 2005, Should I stay or should I go?
 An analysis of student early withdrawal from higher education, In Innovation 2005, Learning & Teaching Journal, Assessment Edition, Issue 7, pp. 5-30

 LOCKLEY, E., PRITCHARD, C. & FOSTER, E., 2004.
 Students supporting students – lessons learnt from an environmental health peer support scheme, Journal of Environmental Health Research, Vol 2(3), pp.78-82

-FOSTER, E., 2014.
+RAVEN, N., et al., 2014.
 Young people’s perceptions about post-18 education and training options – commentaries.
-UK: University & Colleges Union.
+UK, Universities and Colleges Union.

 KEENAN, C., FOSTER, E. and LAWTHER, S., 2012.
 Stemming the doubts: enhanced transition and induction to HE STEM programmes.
 Birmingham: National HE STEM programme.

 FOSTER, E., LAWTHER, S., KEENAN, C., BATES, N., COLLEY, B. and LEFEVER, R., 2012.
 The HERE Project Final Report.